muneeb-jan/go-broker/README.md

 # go-broker

 Simple Message broker written in Go.
+Being lightweight, this can be used for testing pub-sub models, especially while writing a subscriber or publisher.

+Go-broker uses REST for publishing and requires subscriber API to notify (in **non-dev mode**, more ahead).

+Please note the following information:

+**main** branch is the database version of go-broker.
+If you do not want to use database and only work with memory, you can switch to branch **go-broker-no-database**.

 ## Requirements